By Shelly Mahajan:

 Two.
 Suicide is another option to spare myself and my family from shame and slothful legal system.

 Three.
 It would not be a bad idea to do a Phoolan Devi.
 Probably, I can kill my rapists, head to jail and inspire a film.

 Four.
 Don’t forget, apart from all the publicized reasons behind rape, there’s another horrifying one.
 A lot of women get raped while stepping out of their houses at night to defecate in open.
 Probably one shall drop the idea of defecating altogether till changes fall in place.

 Don’t be surprised.
-This is all that a rape victim is left with at her disposal especially if one is an untouchable.
-Courtesy: Indian Government, legal system, police and my upper caste mates who may choose to read my story but do nothing to raise my voice.
+This is all that a rape victim is left with at her disposal especially if one is untouchable.
+Courtesy: Indian Government, the legal system, police and my upper-caste mates who may choose to read my story but do nothing to raise my voice.
 Am I right?